lin-zhao-resoLve/D3HR/README.md

 ```bash
 sh validation/validate.sh
 ```
 Note: The .sh script includes several configuration options—select the one that best fits your needs.
+For CIFAR-10, CIFAR-100, and tinyimagenet, you need first download the pretrained teacher weights from ([RDED](https://github.com/LINs-lab/RDED?tab=readme-ov-file)) and place them in the pretrain_models folder.

 ## Acknowledgement
 This project is mainly developed based on: